 2. Greek Yogurt

 That said, Greek yogurt is packed with more calcium than standard yogurt varieties as well as milk.
-Pair Greek yogurt's high calcium levels with its equally high lean proteins content and you've got yourself an incredibly powerful, nutrient-dense food.
+Pair Greek yogurt's high calcium levels with its equally high lean protein content and you've got yourself an incredibly powerful, nutrient-dense food.
 Sub in yogurt for cream or sour cream in your favorite comfort foods to add an extra healthy boost.

 Further, asparagus contains plenty of tryptophan and folate.
-Roughly 50 percent of people affected by depression have low folate levels.
+Roughly 50 percent of people affected by depression symptoms have low folate levels.
 Further, tryptophan helps our body to create serotonin.
 Serotonin, as you probably know, is a brain chemical that helps regulate your mood in a good way, keeping your mental health strong.

 Foods with high levels of omega-3 fatty acids can help your body's energy production as well as maintain healthy circulation.
 On top of that, this essential fatty acid has been linked to improved memory and healthy brain function.
 With more energy and a healthier brain, your body will be more equipped to fight seasonal depression.